 The cancer treatment options your doctor recommends depends on the type and stage of cancer, possible side effects, and the patient's preferences and overall health.
 In cancer care, different types of doctors often work together to create a patient's overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .

 Chemotherapy is the use of drugs to kill cancer cells.
-However, when most people use the word chemotherapy they are referring specifically to drug treatments for cancer that destroy cancer cells by stopping their ability to grow and divide.
-This section includes information about chemotherapy, its side effects, and what to expect when undergoing chemotherapy treatment.
+The articles in this section describe chemotherapy, its side effects, and what to expect when undergoing chemotherapy treatment.

 Information on clinical trials and patient safety, steps involved in the research process, questions to ask the research team, and links to find cancer clinical trials.

 Immunotherapy and vaccines are types of cancer treatments that use the body's immune system to fight cancer.